Enforcing stationarity through the prior in vector autoregressions: Application

 When it is reasonable to assume that a process is stationary, one of the problems of fitting an unconstrained VAR model is that some posterior mass often lies outside the stationary region.
-Typically, this is due to a combination of model misspecification and epistemic uncertainty in the parameter values that cannot be resolved by the data that has been observed.
+Typically, this is due to a combination of model misspecification and epistemic uncertainty in the parameter values that cannot be resolved by the data that have been observed.
 Therefore, to demonstrate the practical benefits of using our stationary prior, we additionally consider two commonly used priors that do not constrain inference to the stationary region.
-Altogether, we compare: \begin{enumerate}[(a)] \item An \emph{exchangeable, stationary prior}, in this case, Prior 1 from Section~\ref{subsec:graphs}. \item A \emph{Minnesota prior} \citep[][]{DLS84}, in which the autoregressive coefficients are assigned a multivariate normal distribution
+Specifically, we compare (i) the exchangeable, stationary prior from Section~\ref{subsubsec:exch_prior} to: (ii) a Minnesota prior; (iii) a semi-conjugate prior, which takes the form $\pi(\matr{\Phi}, \matr{\Sigma}) = \pi(\matr{\Phi}) \pi(\matr{\Sigma})$, where $\vect(\matr{\phi}_k) \sim \norm(\vec{u}_{k3}, \matr{W}_{k3})$ independently for $k=1,\ldots,4$ and $\matr{\Sigma} \sim \mathrm{IW}(m + 4, \vec{I}_m)$.
+Clearly, for the latter two analyses, the time series cannot be initialized at the stationary distribution, and so we simply condition on the first $p=4$ observations in the time series.
+For the exchangeable, stationary prior, we choose correlations of 0.7 between diagonal and between off-diagonal elements to facilitate borrowing of strength between elements.
+Under the Minnesota prior, the autoregressive coefficients are assigned a multivariate normal distribution, $\vect(\matr{\phi}_k) \sim \norm(\vec{u}_{k2}, \matr{W}_{k2})$ independently for $k=1,\ldots,4$, and the error variance matrix $\matr{\Sigma}$ is replaced by an estimate $\hat{\matr{\Sigma}} = \mathrm{diag}(s_1^2, \ldots, s_m^2)$, where $s_j^2$ is the ordinary least squares estimate of the error variance in the (univariate) autoregression for variable $j$.
+The prior mean $\vec{u}_{k2}$ is chosen so that $\E(\phi_{k,ij})=0$ if $i \ne j$ and the prior variance $\matr{W}_{k2}$ is taken to be diagonal; generally different variances are chosen for the $\phi_{k,ii}$ and the $\phi_{k,ij}$ for $i \ne j$ and the variances decrease as the lag $k$ increases.
+The idea is to encourage shrinkage towards a simple set of low order univariate AR models with the objective of reducing the epistemic component of the forecast variance.
+The complete prior specifications are provided in the Supplementary Materials.